 Mom-and-pops or micro-retailers are known by many names: kirana in India, baqala in the Gulf, sari-sari in the Philippines, duka in East Africa, spaza in South Africa, souk in Ethiopia, and tiendita in Mexico.

 The World Bank estimates that there are close to 400 million micro, small and medium enterprises (MSME) in emerging economies – 12 million in India alone.
 They account for almost half of all grocery sales in Asia and India.

-What are micro retailers?
+What are micro-retailers?
 They are often classified as enterprises employing fewer than four people, with a monthly turnover of less than $2,000 a month.
 They are generally independent and stock a small selection of products or stock-keeping units.
 They trade out of fixed locations such as shops, to non-fixed locations such as roaming street hawkers.
-Shops are generally small, ranging from 25 sq. meters to 50 sq. meters.
+Shops are generally small, ranging from 25 to 50 square metres.

 Working with small retailers in emerging markets presents some difficulties.
 Below are some issues to consider when dealing with micro retailers:

 Limited purchasing power – They have limited cash flow and purchasing power.
 For cash flow, they often tap into personal savings or reach out to family members.
 To manage cash flow, they prefer to buy smaller quantities and often don’t qualify for minimum drop sizes set by delivery companies.